marekszczepansky/aop-throwsafe/readme.md

 - http://localhost:8081/example3/1234
 - http://localhost:8081/example4/1234

-Last ura part `1234` is an url variable, which is parsed as a long number.
+The last url part `1234` is an url variable, which is parsed as a long number.
 To check exception handling just replace `1234` with not valid long number eg. `12w34`.

 # Implementation examples

-## Interface implementation
+## Handling an exception by own implemented interface method

  This implementation requires your bean to implement interface `ThrowSavable` and a method to be annotated with `@ThrowSafe`